lucas-g-marins/lucas-codes-things/README.md

 A simple page to showcase the projects I've worked on

-Check it out at: https://lucascodesthings.netlify.app/
+Check it out at: https://lucasmarins.xyz/

-Feel free to fork and use as your own portfolio!
+Feel free to fork, make changes and use as your own portfolio!